-Best Apple iPad tips and tricks - Pocket-lint
+Best Apple iPad tips and tricks: A masterclass in managing your tablet

 How to access the Control Centre

 Swipe down from the battery icon at the top right of your iPad screen to access Control Centre.
 Pressing and holding icons within the Control Centre will also offer more options and settings.
-You can customise controls by opening Settings > Control Centre > Customise Controls.
+You can customise controls by opening Settings > Control Centre > Choose which controls you want to add or remove.

 How to see your Notifications